marshall619/marshall619/README.md

 * I'm an software developer with a focus on android with kotlin .
 * 23 years old.
 * Currently live in iran .
-* Learning computer science in birjand university.
+* Learning computer engineering in birjand university.

 ### 📫 How to reach me :
 * [@telegram](https://t.me/Metti619)